abdwalid04/background-replacement/README.md

 ---
-title: SDXL Background Replacement for Product Images
+title: Shopify Image Background Replacement
 emoji: 🖼️
 colorFrom: green
-colorTo: purple
+colorTo: green
 sdk: gradio
 sdk_version: 3.43.2
 app_file: app.py
 pinned: true
 ---

-# SDXL Background Replacement for Product Images
+# Shopify Image Background Replacement

 Building an online store requires lots of high quality product and marketing images.
 This is an early demo of a background replacement tool built with Stable Diffusion XL that makes it easy to use your existing product images to make something new.
 Please be patient during peak demand. 😅